 Due to changing census definitions and content over time, the time periods listed below is only a guide of what is available and not an exhaustive list.
-Additional information can be found at the UofT Data Library website under the Census sections or on the Statistics Canada website.
+Additional information can be found at the UofT Data Library website under the Census sections, on the Statistics Canada website or in the Census Dictionary.